 Ex: If we assume the fox was a 40 joules variety (Maximum 10-C) & you need 5x to be able to one-shot, that'd put The Gingerbread Man's durability at 8 joules, which is less than the force he'd deal by ramming.

-And yes, he could try punching, but I'm not sure his anatomy is flexible enough for that, nor if he can actually bypassing Mr. Burn's durability without hitting harder, or even survive the impacts without damaging himself.
+And yes, he could try punching, but I'm not sure his anatomy is flexible enough for that, nor if he can actually bypass Mr. Burn's durability without hitting harder, or even survive the impacts without damaging himself.

 And scaling Gingy to his own tackles is questionable because he's never rammed anyone (AFAIK) in canon.
 His durability feats seem to be: